 Sidney Street Cafe sounds like an adorable neighborhood hangout spot.
 Perhaps you could find a beatnik here reciting spoken-word poetry whilst strumming on a bongo and wearing a beret.

 But don’t let the name fool you.
-The chef, Kevin Nashan, is a James Beard finalist.
-Sidney Street Cafe bills itself as a Sophisticated Culinary Experience.
-I mean, I always tell myself I’m having a Sophisticated Culinary Experience when my dinner is eating Mint Milanos straight out of the bag.
+The chef, Kevin Nashan, is a James Beard finalist, and Sidney Street Cafe bills itself as a Sophisticated Culinary Experience.
+I mean, I always tell myself I’m having a Sophisticated Culinary Experience even when my dinner is eating Mint Milanos straight out of the bag.
 But Sidney Street Cafe really means it.

 My experience with Sidney Street Cafe started in the most excellent of ways, with free food.
 I received an amuse bouche of sweetbreads with jalapeno, a combination I had never seen before.
 They told me it was a special amuse bouche for solo diners.
 All restaurants should give free things to solo diners!
 And not just because many of us are food writers in disguise!